 Finding the Church | A Personal Memoir (Steckel)

 In 2009, Clyde J. Steckel, a leading ecclesiologist in the United Church of Christ, wrote the book, New Ecclesiology and Polity: United Church of Christ (The Pilgrim Press), intending to spark discussion in particular around ecclesiology—what is believed about the church.
-The book was well received, but left Steckel feeling that he had more to say about the church.
-He decided a less theological and scholarly approach—personal memoir—would give him this opportunity.
+The book was well received, but left Steckel feeling that he had more to say about the church — a personal memoir.

 Finding the Church: A Personal Memoir is, says Steckel, “a nuanced narrative about my life in the church, how I found the church, how the church found me, and how I came to love the church.”